ransananes/ftp/README.md

 # Folder Manager Web App

 This is a web-based file management application built with React that allows users to manage files and folders on their local system.
-The app provides functionalities for browsing, uploading, downloading, creating folders, and deleting files—all accessible via the web interface.
+The app provides functionalities for browsing, uploading, downloading, creating folders, and deleting files - all accessible via the web interface.

 ## Features